0nix/ggj21/twine/evidence_questioning.md

 "I will have to concurr.
 Someone is going to be charged with possession of state-prohibited literature."
 Bayer snorts.
 "When was that book banned, Lieutenant?"

-"Since Yalta, for all I care."
+"Since Yalta, for all I care.
+Word on the halls says that Division IX hunted down every single copy of that blasted book and burned them five years ago."
 Sessler says, handwaving the question away as if it wasn't even worth uttering.

 "Agent, do you have any indication of who owned that book?"
 Bayer asks you.